gardener/gardener/docs/concepts/resource-manager.md

 This can be enforced by setting the `.controllers.clusterID` field in the component configuration.
 Here, several possibilities are supported:
-- given a direct value: use this as id for the source cluster
+- given a direct value: use this as id for the source cluster.
 - `<cluster>`: read the cluster identity from a `cluster-identity` config map in the `kube-system` namespace (attribute `cluster-identity`).
 This is automatically maintained in all clusters managed or involved in a gardener landscape.
 - `<default>`: try to read the cluster identity from the config map.
-If not found, no identity is used
+If not found, no identity is used.
-- empty string: no cluster identity is used (completely cluster local scenarios)
+- empty string: no cluster identity is used (completely cluster local scenarios).

 By default, cluster id is not used.
-If cluster id is specified the format is `<cluster id>:<namespace>/<objectname>`.
+If cluster id is specified, the format is `<cluster id>:<namespace>/<objectname>`.

 In addition to the origin annotation, all objects managed by the resource manager get a dedicated label `resources.gardener.cloud/managed-by`.
 This label can be used to describe these objects with a [selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
 By default it is set to "gardener", but this can be overwritten by setting the `.conrollers.managedResources.managedByLabelValue` field in the component configuration.

 ### Garbage Collector For Immutable `ConfigMap`s/`Secret`s

 In Kubernetes, workload resources (e.g., `Pod`s) can mount `ConfigMap`s or `Secret`s or reference them via environment variables in containers.
-Typically, when the content of such `ConfigMap`/`Secret` gets changed then the respective workload is usually not dynamically reloading the configuration, i.e., a restart is required.
+Typically, when the content of such a `ConfigMap`/`Secret` gets changed, then the respective workload is usually not dynamically reloading the configuration, i.e., a restart is required.
-The most commonly used approach is probably having so-called [checksum annotations in the pod template](https://helm.sh/docs/howto/charts_tips_and_tricks/#automatically-roll-deployments) which makes Kubernetes to recreate the pod if the checksum changes.
+The most commonly used approach is probably having the so-called [checksum annotations in the pod template](https://helm.sh/docs/howto/charts_tips_and_tricks/#automatically-roll-deployments), which makes Kubernetes recreate the pod if the checksum changes.
 However, it has the downside that old, still running versions of the workload might not be able to properly work with the already updated content in the `ConfigMap`/`Secret`, potentially causing application outages.

-In order to protect users from such outages (and to also improve the performance of the cluster), the Kubernetes community provides the ["immutable `ConfigMap`s/`Secret`s feature"](https://kubernetes.io/docs/concepts/configuration/configmap/#configmap-immutable).
+In order to protect users from such outages (and also to improve the performance of the cluster), the Kubernetes community provides the ["immutable `ConfigMap`s/`Secret`s feature"](https://kubernetes.io/docs/concepts/configuration/configmap/#configmap-immutable).
 Enabling immutability requires `ConfigMap`s/`Secret`s to have unique names.
-Having unique names requires the client to delete `ConfigMap`s`/`Secret`s no longer in use.
+Having unique names requires the client to delete `ConfigMap`s/`Secret`s no longer in use.

 In order to provide a similarly lightweight experience for clients (compared to the well-established checksum annotation approach), the `gardener-resource-manager` features an optional garbage collector controller (disabled by default).
 The purpose of this controller is cleaning up such immutable `ConfigMap`s/`Secret`s if they are no longer in use.

-#### How does the garbage collector work?
+#### How Does the Garbage Collector Work?

 The following algorithm is implemented in the GC controller:

 1. List all `ConfigMap`s and `Secret`s labeled with `resources.gardener.cloud/garbage-collectable-reference=true`.
-1. List all `Deployment`s, `StatefulSet`s, `DaemonSet`s, `Job`s, `CronJob`s, `Pod`s and for each of them
+1. List all `Deployment`s, `StatefulSet`s, `DaemonSet`s, `Job`s, `CronJob`s, `Pod`s and for each of them:
-    1. iterate over the `.metadata.annotations` and for each of them
+    - iterate over the `.metadata.annotations` and for each of them:
-        1. If the annotation key follows the `reference.resources.gardener.cloud/{configmap,secret}-<hash>` scheme and the value equals `<name>` then consider it as "in-use".
+        - If the annotation key follows the `reference.resources.gardener.cloud/{configmap,secret}-<hash>` scheme and the value equals `<name>`, then consider it as "in-use".
 1. Delete all `ConfigMap`s and `Secret`s not considered as "in-use".

-Consequently, clients need to
+Consequently, clients need to:

 1. Create immutable `ConfigMap`s/`Secret`s with unique names (e.g., a checksum suffix based on the `.data`).
 1. Label such `ConfigMap`s/`Secret`s with `resources.gardener.cloud/garbage-collectable-reference=true`.
 1. Annotate their workload resources with `reference.resources.gardener.cloud/{configmap,secret}-<hash>=<name>` for all `ConfigMap`s/`Secret`s used by the containers of the respective `Pod`s.

-   ⚠️ Add such annotations to `.metadata.annotations` as well as to all templates of other resources (e.g., `.spec.template.metadata.annotations` in `Deployment`s or `.spec.jobTemplate.metadata.annotations` and `.spec.jobTemplate.spec.template.metadata.annotations` for `CronJob`s.
+   ⚠️ Add such annotations to `.metadata.annotations`, as well as to all templates of other resources (e.g., `.spec.template.metadata.annotations` in `Deployment`s or `.spec.jobTemplate.metadata.annotations` and `.spec.jobTemplate.spec.template.metadata.annotations` for `CronJob`s.
    This ensures that the GC controller does not unintentionally consider `ConfigMap`s/`Secret`s as "not in use" just because there isn't a `Pod` referencing them anymore (e.g., they could still be used by a `Deployment` scaled down to `0`).

-ℹ️ For the last step, there is a helper function `InjectAnnotations` in the `pkg/controller/garbagecollector/references` which you can use for your convenience.
+ℹ️ For the last step, there is a helper function `InjectAnnotations` in the `pkg/controller/garbagecollector/references`, which you can use for your convenience.

 **Example:**